 You can also get other resources on starting up a small business online in blogs such as: Kuza Biashara, Entrepreneur and you can also check my personal business blog –The Kenyan Treplady.
 You can also get information on how to apply and pay for your business permits online on the government site – E-Business or information on permits from the Kenya Business Licensing Portal.
 Those sites should provide lots of information on getting started.
 We also have a YouTube channel that has a Baking for Business segment where we share tips on starting and running your baking business – click here.

 Write a business plan and come up with a financial budget

 Whether you’re starting a home based baking business or a bakery shop; it’s very important to write a business plan for your small baking business.
 This will give you an overview of your business and it will also bring clarity to you on how you want your business to be set up, who you need and how much you will need to start and keep going.
-You can get a free basic bakery business template to get you started, just click here and sign up to get it via email.
+You can get a free basic bakery business template to get you started, just fill this form = Amari Business template.
 This will also give you a clear picture on the amount of money you need to start and work with in the business at least for 3 months.
 Please do not skip this part; as tedious as it may seem it’s better to write the plan and be prepared, than to get started without the information you require and have to close down your business six months later.

 Write down your action plan on what you need to do

 Once you already know your requirements and the amount of capital you require; then you need to make an action plan.
 This is simply a list of actions you need to take, duration of time, cost (if the action requires capital) and deadline to achieve or execute those actions.
 Be thorough with this list, even if one of the actions you need to improve or perfect your baking skills, write it down.

 Below is an example of a list of actions you might need to take before starting: